-From 9 July 2012 the Immigration Rules for applicants who wish to obtain the proposed civil partner visa changed and new rules apply to any further immigration applications made on or after 9 July 2012.
-A person asking for an entry clearance application as a Proposed Civil Partner can do it by submitting their application to the British Diplomatic Post Overseas (British Embassy/High Commission) to register a Civil Partnership in the UK with a person who is present and settled in the UK.
+From 9 July 2012 the Immigration Rules for applicants who wish to obtain the proposed civil partner visa changed.
+So, new rules now apply to any further immigration applications made on or after 9 July 2012.
+A person asking for an entry clearance application as a Proposed Civil Partner still can do it.
+However, they have to submit their request to the British Diplomatic Post Overseas (British Embassy/High Commission).
+It is to register a Civil Partnership in the UK with a person present and settled in the UK.

 The applicant will have to meet the requirements of Appendix FM of the Immigration Rules to qualify for a proposed civil partner visa.

 The immigration lawyers at LawPark are experts in dealing with the application for a proposed civil partner visa.
-If you need legal help from immigration lawyers in London to prepare and submit your request for a proposed civil partner visa and we are here to provide you friendly, reliable, efficient and professional immigration service.
+You may need legal help from immigration lawyers in London to prepare and submit your request for a visa.
+So, we are here to provide you with friendly, reliable, efficient and professional immigration service.

 Reliable and professional immigration service to obtain the proposed civil partner visa

 If our team of professionals works with you and your application for a proposed civil partner visa, you can expect to enjoy the following services:

 - Our immigration specialists will provide you with detailed instructions in regards to immigration regulations as well as the specific procedures required by the Home Office and the UKBA that are relevant to your case.

 - One of our lawyers will answer any questions about your case while identifying its benefits and drawbacks.